LedgerHQ/app-sia/README.md

-# ledger-app-sia-x
+# ledger-app-sia

-This is a Sia wallet app for the Ledger Stax, Nano S, Nano SP, and Nano X.
+This is a Sia wallet app for the Ledger devices.

 When installed on a Ledger device, the app allows you to generate Sia addresses, calculate transaction hashes, sign those hashes, and use those signatures to